 Written applications will be released on the homepage of mgem.ca, through our mailing list (which you can join by emailing us), and on all of our social media pages (Facebook, Twitter, and Instagram).
 All written applications are then reviewed our executive members, and candidates will then be notified of whether or not they have attained an interview.

 Candidates at the interview stage will then meet with their potential subteam head along with one other executive.
 After interviews, all candidates will then receive news of their status on the team.
 This step may take 2-3 weeks in total.

 For the 2018-2019 year, applications will be released around early to mid-November.

 Your first meeting with your subteam will take place in mid- to late January, and a general meeting with the whole team in late January to early February.
 Project planning and subteam training will then commence throughout the second term (from January to April), where meetings with your subteam will occur on a weekly to biweekly basis.

 Starting in May, and going through the entire summer until the Giant Jamboree in the fall, you will be expected to commit to:

-- Weekly one-hour meetings, along with a few hours set aside for individual work, should you be a part of Dry Lab, Outreach, and Graphics.
+Weekly one-hour meetings, along with a few hours set aside for individual work, should you be a part of Bioinformatics and Graphics.

-All members of Wet Lab, Dry Lab, and Human Practices will also meet together at tri-research team meetings, which last for one or two hours and occur every other week.
+All members of Wet Lab, Bioinformatics, and Human Practices will also meet together at tri-research team meetings, which last for one or two hours and occur every other week.